Q: What is an intercept?

-A: We have developed a “Questioning Protocol” that includes a list of visual red flags we look for to identify a potential victim as well as a line of questioning designed to determine if trafficking is taking place.
+A: We have developed a questioning protocol that includes a list of visual red flags we look for to identify a potential victim as well as a line of questioning designed to determine if trafficking is taking place.
 Each staff member is trained to identify, question, and assist potential victims.
-Some red flags include:
+Though they vary from country to country, some typical red flags include:

 - Someone traveling overseas for work, but the employer’s phone number is fake or the promised salary is unrealistically high.

 - Someone traveling overseas who appears too impoverished to afford an international flight and whose travel was paid for by someone else.

 Q: How do potential victims react when they are told they are possibly being trafficked?

 A: They often express disbelief at first and do not want to believe that it is happening to them because often they are being recruited by a relative, friend, or someone in their community where there is some level of trust.
 For many, they are traveling out of desperation to provide for their families, so they are hesitant to turn away from a source of hope.
 However, after some education and time spent in conversation with our staff, they often gain an understanding of the risks involved and, in the end, are very thankful for our work.

 Q: Where do the intercepted victims go after they are intercepted?

 A: Most often, they are able to go home after being intercepted.
 Because we intervene before potential exploitation occurs, they are generally not in need of extensive counseling or care but simply a thorough understanding and awareness about human trafficking and safe migration.
 We coordinate for most potential victims to head home the very same day.
 At times, they will stay at our shelter if they are not able to return home or if, based on our home situation assessment, it is not safe to send them back home.
 In those rare cases, we partner with a longer-term aftercare organization.

 Q: How do you know a potential victim is not going to be trafficked again?